Governance & Ethics

 .
 The Code aligns our business practices and policies with our values, setting expectations and providing the foundation for our ethical conduct model.
 When necessary to provide additional guidance, we supplement the Code of Conduct with detailed policies, for example: anti-corruption, non-discrimination, and non-retaliation policies.

 The Code applies to all Symantec directors, officers, employees, subsidiaries, and entities world-wide and requires compliance with the provisions of the U.S. Foreign Corrupt Practices Act, global conventions which Symantec may be a party of, and all applicable anti-bribery and anti-corruption laws.
 The Code of Conduct is dynamic and evolves to reflect our business environment and processes, regulatory standards and our understanding of global marketplace issues.
-Training is therefore performed on a recurring basis.
-Employees are required to read the Code of Conduct and complete ethics and compliance training averaging three to four hours per year (including a Code of Conduct course that highlights Records Management, the promotion of ethical behavior, and Conflicts of Interest; individual courses such as Anti-Bribery and Privacy are also required).
+Employees are required to read the Code of Conduct and complete all ethics and compliance training (including a Code of Conduct course that highlights Records Management, the promotion of ethical behavior, and Conflicts of Interest; individual courses such as Anti-Bribery and Privacy are also required).
 Employees perform Code training and sign a statement acknowledging that they have received, read, and agree to abide by it.
 Employees recertify their agreement to comply with its provisions annually.

 Employees are expected to report any Code of Conduct or human rights violations to their manager, anyone in their management reporting chain, a Human Resources representative, or the Office of Ethics and Compliance (at firstname.lastname@example.org